imMaturana/seakeep/README.md

 ## Why "*Seakeep*"? 🤔

-For me, the sea brings a peace sensation, a place to stay calm and clean your mind, a place away from people.
+For me, the sea brings a peace feeling, a place to stay calm and clean your mind, a place away from people.

 The "*keep*" is self-explanatory 😉.